Tigers in India: Culture

 Do not cut down that forest with its tigers!
 Let not the tigers be driven from that forest!
 There can be no forest without tigers, and no tigers without a forest.
 The forest shelters the tigers and tigers guard the forest!

-This philosophy holds true in present times as well.
-Tiger is admired and feared alike in Indian mythology.
+The tiger is admired and feared in Indian mythology.
 Goddess Shakti (Durga) rides on the tiger.
-Many deities across the country such as Dingu-Aneni (in North-East India), Bonbibi (in West Bengal), Sabarimala Ayyappan (in Kerala), Huliraya (in Karnataka), Vaghdeo or Vaghoba (in Maharashtra) and Chandraghanta are associated and venerated with tiger.
-Puranas and folklore often mention tiger as vahana for many of the religious figures.
-The Matsya Purana while narrating Shiva's marriage with Sati, describes some of the Ganas, the Shiva's attendants, having a face resembling that of a tiger.
-Harivamsa Purana often uses qualities of a tiger as adjectives.
+Deities such as Dingu-Aneni (in North-East India), Bonbibi (in West Bengal), Sabarimala Ayyappan (in Kerala), Huliraya (in Karnataka), Vaghdeo or Vaghoba (in Maharashtra) and Chandraghanta are associated and venerated with tiger.
+Puranas and folklore often mention tiger as vahana.
+The Matsya Purana, while narrating Shiva's marriage with Sati, describes some of the Ganas, Shiva's attendants, who resemble a tiger.
+Harivamsa Purana often uses tiger qualities as adjectives.

-One Buddhist mythological tale suggest that Gautama Buddha in his past incarnation presented himself to a tigress as food when she was about to cannibalize her own cubs.
+One Buddhist mythical tale suggested that Gautama Buddha in a past incarnation presented himself to a tigress as food as she was about to cannibalize her own cubs.
 This highlights compassion, the greatest virtue in Buddhist philosophy.
-Taoism depicts tiger as one of its prominent element in its temples.
+Taoism depicts tiger as a prominent temple element.

-Tiger images can be seen in the cave paintings from mesolithic era found in the archaeological site of Bhimbetka rock shelters.
-Tiger featured on the seals discovered in Mohenjodaro and Kalibangan shows its significance in the ancient Indus civilization and culture.
-Earliest known pictorial depiction of Shiva wearing tiger skin are from Kushana Period.
-Tiger holds religious and cultural significance for many adivasis in India.
-Kharia, Bhaina, Savar (or Saur), Parja tribes and Kusro sept in the state of Madhya Pradesh has totems of tiger.
-Baigas consider tiger as their brother.
-Gonds are known for propitiating the tiger as they see it as a protector.
-Korku worships Baghdeo (Tiger God).
-For the Murias, Chitan Deo (Tiger God) is the god of good hunting.
-Bhagashwar (Tiger God) is worshiped by the Bharias with a belief that they won't be killed by a tiger.
-Koyas people consider Konarzu as their Tiger God.
-It is a well known fact that tribal people who share their lands with this top predator abstain from killing them as they consider it to be sacred.
-Traditionally, India has always had a culture of conserving forests and the wildlife in its nature.
+Tiger images can be seen in mesolithic cave paintings found in Bhimbetka rock shelters.
+Tiger featured on seals discovered in Mohenjodaro and Kalibangan shows its significance in Indus civilization and culture.
+The earliest known pictorial depiction of Shiva wearing tiger hide are from Kushana Period.
+Tigers hold cultural significance for many adivasis in India.
+Kharia, Bhaina, Savar (or Saur), Parja, and Kusro in Madhya Pradesh have totems of tiger.
+Baigas consider tigers as their brother.
+Gonds are known for propitiating the tiger, which they see as a protector.
+Korku worships Baghdeo (tiger god).
+For the Murias, Chitan Deo (tiger god) is the god of good hunting.
+Bhagashwar (tiger god) is worshiped by the Bharias who believe that they will not be killed by a tiger.
+Koyas people consider Konarzu to be their tiger god.
+Tribal people who share their lands with tigers consider them to be sacred.